A factorisation theory for generalised power series and omnific integers: Uniqueness of the factor with finite support

 \subsection{Uniqueness of the factor with finite support}

-It now follows at once that if a series $b \in \KRR$ factors into a product of one series of finite support and other irreducible series of infinite support, the factor of finite support is unique up to multiplication by an element of $K^*$.
+It now follows at once that if a series $b \in \KRR$ factors into a product of one series of finite support and other irreducible series of infinite support, the factor of finite support is unique up to multiplication by an element of $\Kbf$, which is the final ingredient towards proving \prettyref{main:KRR}.